-Peter Tagliamonte, P.Eng, (B. Eng; MBA), President and Chief Executive Officer of the Company, is the in-house Qualified Person under National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") for all technical materials.
-Stéphane Amireault, P.Eng (B.Eng; MScA), Vice-President of Exploration for Belo Sun, is the in-house Qualified

-Person under NI 43-101 for geology.
-Mr. Tagliamonte and Mr. Amireault have reviewed and approved the scientific and technical information in this MD&A.
+David Gower, P.Geo, a Qualified Person under National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101"), has reviewed all scientific and technical materials in the MD&A. Stéphane Amireault, P.Eng (B.Eng; MScA), Vice-President of Exploration for Belo Sun, is the in-house Qualified Person under NI 43-101 for geology.
+Mr. Gower and Mr. Amireault have reviewed and approved the scientific and technical information in this MD&A.